gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

         visit(node)
 ```

-With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to figure out which cells need to be executed first and where outputs should be propagated.
+With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to figure out which dependencies need to be executed first and where outputs should be propagated.
 Maintaining this DAG is pretty valuable!<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>

 ### Caching execution results

-If we built Cado with just the pieces we've discussed so far, then a single cell's execution would propagate updates through the whole notebook (all connected cells).
-So to avoid re-executing cells unnecessarily, we can cache the results of cell executions.
+Once I got this far, I found a bug.
+Did you catch it?
+If a cell runs its dependencies before running itself, and then a cell propagates its output to its dependents, then the notebook is going to get itself into an infinite loop of reactivity.

+We need a way to stop updates from propagating forever.
+Also, if a cell executes, but produces the same output as the last time it was run, we wouldn't want to waste compute triggering its dependents to re-execute unnecessarily.

+Both of these problems can be solved by caching the results of cell executions!
 A cell only needs to be re-executed if one of its inputs has changed since the last time it was run.
 Much more efficient!

 But what if a cell is not a pure function of its inputs?
 For example, a cell might read from a file on disk or make a network request via some API.
 Then it could produce different outputs even if its inputs haven't changed.
-In these cases, the user can mark the cell as impure and it will always re-execute when any of its descendants are run and the update only cascades if the new output differs from the cached output.
+In these cases, the user can mark the cell as `impure` and it will <i>always</i> re-execute when any of its descendants are run.
+The update of an impure cell only cascades if the new output differs from the cached output.

 The cost of equality checks on cached outputs is the main source of complexity in Cado's implementation.
-For objects with imprecise equality semantics, letting users define what equality means for each output variable is an interesting UX challenge.
+For objects with imprecise equality semantics, letting users define what equality means for each output variable is an interesting UX challenge that I don't have a great answer for yet.

 ### Web interface